zaiisao/Documentation/en/Video/initialize_mac_video.md

 title: Create and Initialize an AgoraRtcEngine Instance
 description:
 platform: macOS
-updatedAt: Thu Dec 13 2018 22:38:21 GMT+0000 (UTC)
+updatedAt: Thu Dec 13 2018 22:38:24 GMT+0000 (UTC)
 ---
 # Create and Initialize an AgoraRtcEngine Instance
-Before creating an AgoraRtcEngine instance, ensure that you have finished preparing the development environment.
-See [Integrate the SDK](../../en/Video/mac_video.md) for more information.
+Before creating an AgoraRtcEngine instance, ensure that you prepared the development environment.
+See [Integrate the SDK](../../en/Video/mac_video.md).

 ## Implementation
 Create an AgoraRtcEngine instance by invoking `sharedEngineWithAppId` before joining a live broadcast channel.